 The grinder has a capacity of two cups.
 This means that it is one of the things that could help keep the relationship with your partner great.
 Its ground coffee container has the coffee quantity marked in cups and is removable like the handle.
 The thing with coffee grinders having removable parts is that this way you can easily clean and maintain them.

-Now, even though cleaning and maintenance is very easy, you might have a tougher time trying to fine grind your coffee.
-However the results are worth it.
+Now, even though cleaning and maintenance are very easy, you might have a tougher time trying to fine grind your coffee.
+However, the results are worth it.
 And about the user manual being in Japanese only— there’s a lot of information on how to use the grinder available in English everywhere online.

 - Ceramic burrs

 - Removable handle

 - Cup marks on the coffee ground container

 Ceramic burrs that will last long

 Very slim and great for crowded cupboards and kitchens